Seyiturbo/Daily-planner-app/README.md

 Challenge 7 for Bootcamp in front-end web development and Ux

 This marks the seventh challenge within the University of Birmingham bootcamp focused on front-end web development and UX.
 In this challenge, i had to create a basic calendar app where users can save events for each hour of the day.
 This app runs in the browser and uses dynamically updated HTML and CSS powered by jQuery.
 I also included the Day.js library to handle date and time operations.

 Realistically, I was able to get the app setup to a large extent.
 However, along the line i broke the codes when refactoring it and was trying to troubleshoot it to correct the bug but because of time i haven't finished it completely.
 I have also not finished with getting it to run all the task smoothly which i am still working on.
+ALso, I need to use a local storage on the app.

 # Requirements